Samin Nosrat: Home Cooking

 In March 2020, Nosrat and friend Hrishikesh Hirway, who created the popular podcast Song Exploder, started the podcast Home Cooking, which set out to help people cook for themselves in the midst of the COVID-19 global health crisis.
 Originally planned as a four-part mini-series, the podcast continued to publish sporadic episodes over the course of the pandemic.
-It currently does not have a public plan to either continue or end.
+In April 2025, Nosrat announced plans for an eight-episode season to be published later that year.

 The show is structured as a cooking advice show where Nosrat answers listener questions about cooking.
 It initially started as a way of answering the question, "How do I use the things I have in my pantry?" during a time when people were over-buying particular ingredients out of fear early in the pandemic and didn't have access to many other things.
 It later grew beyond this type of troubleshooting.

 The show won the 2021 iHeartRadio award for Best Food Show, and was named one of the best podcasts of 2020 by Time, Rolling Stone, Vulture, The Economist, and The Atlantic.

+Good Things

+Good Things, Nostrat's second cookbook was published in September 2025.
+It is a more classic cookbook, full of recipes.

+Previously, Nosrat had announced a different concept for her second cookbook.
+Originally titled What to Cook, it was similar in approach to her first book and was about helping home cooks navigate the kitchen more similarly to professional cooks through four elements, the ones used for decision making: time, ingredients, resources, and preferences.
+Nosrat called them the "invisible set of constraints you face every time you set out to cook".
+In March 2025, Nosrat announced that the concept and title had changed to Good Things.

 Other projects

 From 2017 to 2021, Nosrat was a regular "Eat" columnist for The New York Times Magazine.

-In March 2019, Nosrat announced a second cookbook, again in collaboration with MacNaughton, titled What to Cook.
-Ten Speed Press will publish the collection of 120 recipes.
-Similar to her first book, Nosrat's second cookbook is about helping home cooks navigate the kitchen more similarly to professional cooks.
-What to Cook will also cover four elements, the ones used for decision making: time, ingredients, resources, and preferences.
-Nosrat called them the "invisible set of constraints you face every time you set out to cook".

 Also in 2019, she was included on Time's list of the 100 most influential people in the world.

 In 2021, Nosrat made a guest appearance on Michelle Obama's children's cooking show called Waffles + Mochi on Netflix.

 Personal life

 Nosrat lives in Oakland, California with her dog, Fava.

+As of 2025, Nosrat was dating writer Ebony Haight.